First Homes Scheme Solicitors

 What makes it unique?

-• The discount is permanent.
-It's a legal covenant attached to the property's title at HM Land Registry.
+Unlike other home-buying schemes, the First Homes discount isn't a loan but a permanent reduction in the property's price.
+It is a legal restrictive covenant attached to the property's title at HM Land Registry.

 A new-build property outside of London has a market value of £300,000.
 With a 30% First Homes discount, the purchase price becomes £210,000.
 You'll need a deposit for the £210,000 price, not the original £300,000 value.